 Built as the temple to all gods, according to the myth, when it rains water can’t pass through the hole in the ceiling.
-What’s a better moment to check out if this is myth of reality than on a rainy day?
+What’s a better moment to check out if this is a myth or reality than on a rainy day?

 Enjoy a longer coffee break in Rome

-One of the pleasures of being in Rome is also to tuck into its pastries and great selection of coffees, chocolates and similar products.
-While on a sunny day we don’t want to feel guilty for what might seem wasting time, when it rains and maybe a little cold, this is truly a perfect way to spend an afternoon in Rome.
+One of the pleasures of being in Rome is also to tuck into its pastries and a great selection of coffees, chocolates, and similar products.
+While on a sunny day, we don’t want to feel guilty for what might seem like wasting time when it rains and may be a little cold, this is truly a perfect way to spend an afternoon in Rome.

 Indulge in your hotel’s spa

-If you have booked a four of five-star hotel in Rome, there is a good chance that they have a spa, but even if you are in a more budget accommodation, you can always try the spa of another hotel.
-We pampered ourselves with the sauna, sensory shower and a massage at the spa of Hotel Lunetta near Campo de’ Fiori and absolutely loved it.
+If you have booked a four or five-star hotel in Rome, there is a good chance that they have a spa, but even if you are in more budget accommodation, you can always try the spa of another hotel.
+We pampered ourselves with the sauna, sensory shower, and a massage at the spa of Hotel Lunetta near Campo de’ Fiori and absolutely loved it.

 Visit the Vatican

-Except for the gardens and St. Peter’s Square, all places to visit in the Vatican are indoor, the most important being St. Peter’s Basilica and the Vatican Museums.
+Except for the gardens and St. Peter’s Square, all places to visit in the Vatican are indoors, the most important being St. Peter’s Basilica and the Vatican Museums.
 The good thing is that these two areas of the Vatican are big enough that they will take you a whole day to visit well.
-To see all the things you can do in the Vatican, check out my full guide.
+Read my complete guide to know all the things you can do in the Vatican.